lubuntu-team/manual/source/2/2.4/2.4.4/pcmanfm-qt.rst

  Modifying or deleting files as root may end up making your system unable to boot if you do not know what you are doing or make a mistake.

 To view the properties of a file or folder right click on it and select :menuselection:`Properties` from the menu, :menuselection:`File --> File Properties` or press :kbd:`Alt +Enter`.
 To view a dialog that shows folder properties :menuselection:`File --> Folder Properties`.
-The :guilabel:`General` tab will show you the size of the file, where the file is, and when it was last modified or accessed.
+To choose a  The :guilabel:`General` tab will show you the size of the file, where the file is, and when it was last modified or accessed.
 To change what program a file opens with use the :guilabel:`Open With` drop down menu and select the program to open the file.
+To change the icon shown for a file use the :guilabel:`...` button next to :guilabel:`Emblem`.

  .. image:: file-prop.png